seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **BRUTUS**
 By your pardon;
 I will myself into the pulpit first,
-And show the reason of our Caesar’s death:
+And show the reason of our Caesar's death:
 What Antony shall speak, I will protest
 He speaks by leave and by permission,
 And that we are contented Caesar shall